YaminiKandi/JavaScript/22 Arrays.md

+### Contents:
+1. Primitive and Non-Primitive Data Types
+2. Arrays
+    - Declaring and Initialization of Memory
+    - Storing values in an array
+    - Arguments
+    - Array Elements
+    - ECMA 2015 [ES5] onwards it supports destructing array
+    - Length property
+    - Function Overloading
+    - Reading Array elements
+    - Dynamically creating a DOM Element for Array Elements
+    - Adding Elements into an Array
+    - Removing Elements from an Array
+    - Other properties of an Array (sort, reverse)

 ## Primitive Data Types:
 * The predefined data types provided by JavaScript language are known as primitive data types.
 * Primitive data types are also known as in-built data types.